-- Make sure the area around the vehicle is clear. - Check fluid levels such as engine oil, coolant, brake fluid, and window washer fluid as frequently as possible, or at least whenever you refuel. - Check that all windows and lights are clean. - Visually inspect tires for their appearance and condition.
-Also check tires for proper inflation. - Check that all doors are closed. - Position seat and adjust head restraint. - Adjust inside and outside mirrors. - Fasten seat belts and ask all passengers to do likewise. - Check the operation of warning lights when the key is turned to the ON (3) position.
+- Make sure the area around the vehicle is clear. - Check fluid levels such as engine oil, coolant, brake fluid, and windshield-washer fluid as frequently as possible, or at least whenever you refuel. - Check that all windows and lights are clean. - Visually inspect tires for their appearance and condition.
+Also check tires for proper inflation. - Check that all doors are closed. - Position seat and adjust head restraint and headrests (if so equipped). - Adjust inside and outside mirrors. - Fasten seat belts and ask all passengers to do likewise. - Check the operation of warning lights when the ignition switch is placed in the ON position.
 See "Warning/indicator lights and audible reminders" in the "Instruments and controls" section of this manual.